PetrovicsRobert/Employee-Attrition/README.md

 ## PowerBI Dashboard
 The PowerBI dashboard visualizes key insights from the dataset, focusing on various factors that influence employee attrition.
+Please navigate to `Employee-Attrition ` and click on ` Employee Attrition.pbix` to open the interactive dashboard.

 ![Employee Attrition Dashboard](https://github.com/PetrovicsRobert/Employee-Attrition/blob/5704e1d0b76e51a33dfb58850e494e3f6364896a/Attrition_Dashboard_Picture.png)